Executive Meddling: Jerking around with TV shows (good and bad, though mostly good) since the dawn of the television age (the 1950s).

 In one of the more controversial aspects of Heroes, Claire Bennet was given a lesbian relationship, despite previous seasons heavily implying that she was straight.
 According to some sources, the issue was Hayden Panettiere's idea, although the E! preview before the first episode of the fourth season indicated that Hayden and Madeline Zima were not too happy with what happened.
 The change among other factors, needless to say, not only got the show cancelled, but also killed the franchise.

 On the flip side of the coin, way back in season 1, Claire's friend Zach was originally supposed to come out as gay.
-This was scrapped due to pressure from Thomas Dekker's agent who believed him playing a gay character would affect Fox's interest in hiring him for the role of John Connor.
+This was scrapped due to pressure from Thomas Dekker's agent who believed him playing a gay character would jeopardize Fox's interest in hiring him for the role of John Connor.

 Another positive example: Hill Street Blues, which was famous for stretching multiple intertwining plotlines over several episodes.
 (For example, the shooting of Officers Hill and Renko in the pilot wasn't resolved until the end of the first season.)
 One of NBC's conditions for renewing the show for a second season was a requirement that at least one storyline had to be wrapped up in each episode.